studybuffalo/django-helcim/docs/examples.rst

     </form>

 Once you have made Helcim.js call, you will receive the response for handling.
-You will need to handle both possible errors from the call (e.g. expired credit card) and success calls. ``django-helcim`` provides a helper class to manage these responses and create the relevant ``django-helcim`` model instances.
+You will need to handle both error responses (e.g. expired credit card) and success calls. ``django-helcim`` provides a helper class to manage these responses and create the relevant ``django-helcim`` model instances.

 .. code-block:: python